rdok/7daystodie_mod_immersive_crosshair/documentation/about.md

 ## Features
 - Shows crosshair only when holding a tool/hands and hovering crosshair close to any interactable object.
 - Shows crosshair having the interaction prompted opened (interact with cars/doors/etc...), regardless of equipped tool or weapon.
 - Gears mod settings integration supported.
-In game option to optionally enable crosshair when:
+In game options to optionally enable crosshair when:
   - wielding any bow with no sights.
   - wielding any tool or using hands only.
   - wielding any melee weapon.
   - Requires [Gears](https://www.nexusmods.com/7daystodie/mods/4017) &  [Quartz](https://www.nexusmods.com/7daystodie/mods/2409/)
   - For an example visit the [Videos tab](https://www.nexusmods.com/7daystodie/mods/5601?tab=videos#lg=2&slide=0).
-- This mod has been designed to work with [Dot Crosshair](https://www.nexusmods.com/7daystodie/mods/5640)
+- This mod has been designed to optionally work with [Dot Crosshair](https://www.nexusmods.com/7daystodie/mods/5640)
 - Game Version: 1.0.
 Install with [Vortex](https://www.nexusmods.com/about/vortex/).

 ## Changelog